MAINTAINING A HOME

 What it can be used for

 The HomeBuilder grant program can be used for both new home builds and substantial renovations.
-So, if you’ve bought some land to build on, you could consider applying if the combined home and land will be valued at $750,000 or less (provided that you meet certain eligibility criteria).
+So, if you’ve bought some land to build on, you could consider applying if the combined home and land is below set thresholds (provided that you meet certain eligibility criteria).

 If you’re a first home owner, you could also be eligible for the usual State or Territory schemes too, like stamp duty concessions and first home owner grants.

 The HomeBuilder grant program is designed for owner-occupiers only, meaning you must live in the home to be eligible.
 This means it can’t be used for investment properties or holiday homes.
 Applicants must also be:

 - an Australian citizen; and